Detailed applicant information may be found below and through the links to the right.

 While an interview is only required for candidates to the SCALE and concurrent-degree programs, some applicants to the Day, Evening or PLEAS programs may be selected to participate in interviews with faculty members, alumni or admissions officers.
 If contacted for the interview, it is important to respond promptly.
 Failure to respond within a timely manner could adversely affect the application review process.
 Those applicants who wish to further enhance their admissions files with additional information not originally submitted with the application are advised to do so in writing.

 Applicants who have previously attended law school must fulfill additional requirements.
 Regardless of desire to receive advanced standing, all applicants who have previously attended any law school must provide a letter of standing and official transcript from the law school.

-Applications are reviewed as they are completed.
-Students are therefore strongly advised to apply as early as possible and are encouraged to submit all application materials no later than April 1.
-Files submitted at later dates will be considered on a case by case basis.
+Applications for the J.D.
+Program are reviewed as they are completed.
+Students are therefore strongly advised to apply as early as possible.
+Files submitted after the application deadline will be considered on an individual basis.
 Applicants should be aware, however, that waiting lists are often established as early as March, and eligibility for certain forms of financial aid most preferred by students (e.g., scholarship programs) may be reduced substantially after April 1.

 Note: Applicants to the concurrent-degree programs should see details below regarding the priority deadline.

 (Applicants to the SCALE J.D./M.B.A.
 Program should see below for different requirements)

 An interview is also required for candidates to the two-year SCALE J.D. program.
 This meeting helps to identify those candidates who would most likely be successful in the program and provides each applicant with an opportunity to learn more precisely what is expected of SCALE participants.
 If the applicant resides outside of the Southern California area, arrangements can be made for a telephone interview.

 Note: SCALE interview appointments for J.D. applicants are initiated by the law school.